finos/htc-grid/docs/project/api/worker/python/development.md

 # Developing Python3 Worker Function

-HTC-Grid comes with examples demonstrating how to build Python3 and C++ based Worker functions.
+HTC-Grid comes with examples demonstrating how to build Python3, Java, and C++ based Worker functions.
 The diagram below outlines the relationship between the Agent and the Worker function following Python3 example.

 ![ComputeEnvArchitecture](../../../images/developmentPy.png)